biergaiqiao/Oriole-Thwarting-Privacy-against-Trustworthy-Deep-Learning-Models/README.md

 ## Oriole
 This folder contains relevant resources in this paper([Oriole: Thwarting Privacy against Trustworth Deep Learning Models](https://arxiv.org/abs/2102.11502)).
-The function of this module is mainly to make *-m-* multi-cloaked images for each image in the training dataset.
+The function of this module is mainly to make ***m*** multi-cloaked images for each image in the training dataset.
 More details in the relevant folder [oriole](https://github.com/biergaiqiao/Oriole-Thwarting-Privacy-against-Trustworthy-Deep-Learning-Models/tree/main/oriole).

 ### Quick Installation
 Install from [PyPI](https://pypi.org/project/fawkes/).